Student Success

 M4 at OUWB receives inaugural award at Corewell Health Beaumont Troy Hospital

-An image of Nikki Haggerty and others
+Nikki Haggerty and others stand in a group smiling.

 From left, Srikala Yedavally, D.O., assistant professor, Department of Family Medicine and Community Health, and clerkship director for Family Medicine Undergraduate Medical Education; Paul Misch, M.D., Nikki Haggerty, M4; Vashali Bhargava, M.D., assistant professor in the Department of Obstetrics and Gynecology, and OB clerkship director at Corewell Health Beaumont Troy Hospital; and Joseph Love, M.D., president of the medical staff at Corewell Health Beaumont Troy Hospital.
 (Photo by Andrew Dietderich)